MapsPeople/docs/src/various/custom-properties.md

 ## Known limitations

-Your Custom Properties can not contain underscores for technical reasons.
+Your Custom Properties can not contain special characters (underscores, hyphens, dots etc.) for technical reasons.